egberts/vim-nftables/doc/vimscript-syntax.md

 This means, for use in vimscript syntax, the CSL language specification shall be condensed to having all empty statements optimized out.

+Furthermore, one can reconstruct the optimized-out empty by examining the terminal node for symbolic and no further jump out.

 Static
 ----